-If you decide to end your relationship as a beneficiary of the charity or terminate your tenancy agreement with the Blind Veterans UK Group and or Four Seasons NWMC Housing Limited or request that we have no further contact with you, we will need to retain some basic personal information to comply with our legal and regulatory obligations and to maintain a suppression list to ensure we can comply with your request to receive no further contact from us.
-Suppression as opposed to deletion of data to prevent further contact once an individual has opted out is the accepted methodology of the UK data protection regulator the ICO.
+In the event of a beneficiary or tenant relationship ending or being terminated, the Blind Veterans UK Group / Four Seasons NWMC Housing Limited will need to retain some basic personal data to comply with our legal and regulatory obligations.
+This retention of basis contact details is also necessary for us to maintain a (prevent contact) suppression list, if a request was made from a beneficiary or exiting tenant for us to cease further contact.
+The suppression as opposed to the deletion of personal data to prevent further contact if an individual has opted out is the accepted best practice of the UK data protection regulator the ICO.

-Like most organisations, our website and apps use “cookies” and other tracking software to help us make our site and the way you use it better and more relevant to you.
-We will not be able to personally identify you from the data gathered but it may help us improve our online services.
+Like most organisations, our website and apps use “cookies” and other tracking software to help us make our site and the way it is used more relevant to our stakeholders.
+We will not be able to personally identify an individual from the data gathered but it may help us improve our online services.

-- Cookies mean that a website will remember you.
-They’re small text files that are transferred to your computer (or phone or tablet).
-They make interacting with a website faster and easier, for example by automatically filling your name and address in text fields.
+- Cookies allow a website to remember a visitor.
+Cookies are small text files that are transferred to a computer (or phone or tablet).
+They make interacting with a website faster and easier, for example by automatically filling in parts of an online form with a user’s name and address in text fields.
 Please read our cookies policy for more information.
-You can change your cookie preferences whenever you wish.
+Cookie preferences can be changed and or amended whenever you wish.

-- When visiting our website or apps we may collect information about the type of device you’re using to access them and the settings on that device.
-This might also include the IP address and your operating system and certain device settings as well as diagnostic information.
+- When visiting our website or apps we may collect data about the type of device an individual is using to access these services and may collect the individual settings for a device.
+This might also include the IP address, details of what operating systems a device is using as well as diagnostic information.

-- The right of access.
-Request confirmation of processing and to be provided with copies of personal data we hold about you.
+• The right of access.
+Request confirmation of processing and to be provided with copies of personal data we hold about an individual.

-- The right of rectification.
-Update or amend the information we hold about you if it is incomplete or inaccurate.
+• The right of rectification.
+The ability to request update or amending of personal data we hold about an individual, this includes if it is incomplete or inaccurate.

-- The right to erase or ‘right to be forgotten'.
-Ask us to remove your personal data from our records where there is no compelling reason for its continued processing, subject to a number of conditions.
+• The right to erase or ‘right to be forgotten'.
+This provides a qualified right to ask a controller to erase personal data from held records where there is no compelling reason for its continued processing, subject to a number of conditions.

-- The right to restrict processing.
-Ask us to supress the processing of your data, subject to a number of conditions.
+• The right to restrict processing.
+An individual can request of a controller to temporarily stop / supress the processing of personal data, subject to a number of conditions.

-- The right to object.
-Object to the processing of your data for certain purposes (such as marketing, research, statistics or our legitimate interests).
+• The right to object.
+An individual can object to the processing of personal data for certain purposes (such as marketing, research, statistics or our legitimate interests).

-If you would like to know more about your rights under the data protection law see the Information Commissioner’s Office (ICO) website.
+To find out more about individual rights under the data protection law see the Information Commissioner’s Office (ICO) website.

-Remember, you can exercise your rights in relation to your personal information at any time by contacting your community worker (beneficiaries) or estate team representative (tenants) or through the contact details set out in the ‘How to contact us’ section of this policy.
+Remember, an individual can exercise their rights in relation to the processing of personal data at any time, beneficiaries can contacting their assigned community support worker whereas tenants can contact their estate team representative.
+All contact details set out in the ‘How to contact us’ section of this policy.

-If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law and your rights, you can complain directly to the Information Commissioner’s Office.
+If any stakeholder is not satisfied with our response or believes after engaging with us we are not processing personal data in accordance with the law and their individual rights, there is an option to complain directly to the Information Commissioner’s Office.